 - Hot and Cold Water

-Pour blue food coloring in the cold water and red in the hot water.
+Pour blue food coloring into the cold water and red food coloring into the hot water.

 Why doesn’t the water mix ?

 Empty and clean both jars.
 Carry out the previous experiment, but this time turn the blue jar upside down and place it on top of the red jar.
 What happens next?
 Why does the water mix this time?

 The reason for this is that when two liquids of different densities are combined, the liquid with lower density floats on top of the denser liquid.